 Therefore in colleges and universities which are spaces in which people with different ideas and patterns of socialization about gender issues interact, cultures of inclusion and sensitivity to diversity become an important pre- requisite to respond to violence of all kinds and more especially when women members are the targets.
 Gender justice on campuses is clearly not an ‘isolated operation’ requiring quick fix solutions, but an exercise involving a perspectival shift that is able to set down norms of respect, non-discrimination and the unacceptability of any abuse of power, along with robust processes of debate, discussion and dialogue.
 This has to be the purpose of a new pedagogy within which issues of gender justice are seen as an integral part - not as ‘women’s issues’ to be ghettoized or added on to academic or curricular agendas as a ‘requirement’ or afterthought.
 Similar steps need to be taken on issues of gender non-normative identities/expressions, sexualities and relationships among different genders.

-The students shall be selected by the Head of the Institution in consultation with the student and faculty representatives of the Women Development Cell of TISS on the basis of their potential and having commitment to gender issues.
-The following criteria will be kept in mind for selection:
+The students shall be selected by the Head of the Institution in consultation with the student and faculty representatives of the Women and Gender Development Cell of TISS on the basis of their potential and having commitment to gender issues.

-Duties and Responsibilities of the Nodal Faculty
+4. Duties and Responsibilities of the Nodal Faculty

-Term of Gender Champions: The term of Gender Champions will be for one year, extendable by one more year, based on their performance during the year.
-The selection of GCs will be done within one month of the beginning of the academic year.
+5. Term of Gender Advocates: The term of Gender Advocates will be for one year, extendable by one more year, based on their performance during the year.
+The selection of GAs will be done within one month of the beginning of the academic year.

-Monitoring and Evaluation
+6. Monitoring and Evaluation